COMPREHENSIVE EYE EXAMS

 What should I bring to my eye exam?

-Please bring all currently used glasses to your appointment.
+Please bring all currently used glasses for your appointment.
 Even if your glasses are broken, we can generally still measure them to determine if there has been a change in your prescription.
 If you wear contact lenses, please bring your contact lens boxes or packages so we know exactly what lenses you have been wearing.
 Be sure to bring a list of all current medications, including any vitamins or eye drops, as well as your insurance cards and a form of identification.

 Why do I need to have my eyes dilated?

 By dilating your eyes, we are able to thoroughly assess the health of the posterior segment of the eye, including the retina and optic nerve.
 This allows us to detect diseases like glaucoma, macular degeneration, and diabetic eye disease.
 Even if your vision is 20/20, you could still have a serious sight-threatening condition that may not be able to be diagnosed without a dilated eye exam.
-Dilation is also helpful in verifying glasses presciptions for some patients, especially for children and those who are far-sighted.
+Dilation is also helpful in verifying glasses prescriptions for some patients, especially for children and those who are far-sighted.
 Dilation results in light sensitivity and blurred vision at near, but the effects typically wear off after approximately three to four hours.
 Most people feel comfortable to drive after having their eyes dilated, but you are always welcome to bring a driver with you if you prefer.